 Our final complex model is an RNN with long short-term memory cells (LSTM).
 This model was a component in the winning solution to the M4 competition (Makridakis et al., 2018; Smyl, 2020).
 Similar to the LGBM, the RNN is a global forecasting model.

 Results

+Relationships Between Time Series Features

+FIG 1 (Scatterplot matrix showing scatterplots between each feature pair, kernel density of each feature, and correlations between each feature pair for the original data.)